ckeditor/ckeditor4-releases/.npm/README.md

 All future versions of CKEditor 4 are released as CKEditor 4 LTS distributions and require a license key.

+The NPM package is tagged as 4.23.* without the `-lts` suffix, to keep it consistent with NPM versioning guidelines.
+Note that the version 4.23.0 and above are the LTS versions of the editor.

 ### Getting CKEditor 4 (Open Source)

 You may continue using CKEditor 4.22.* and below under the open source license terms.
 Please note, however, that the open source version no longer comes with any security updates, so your application will be at risk.